simonmichael/hledger/site/docs.md

 #### [User Manual](manual.html)
 The hledger reference manual, all on one page.

-Or, here is more or less the same manual organized as unix man pages (work in progress):
+Or, as man pages (work in progress):

 <div style="padding-left:1em;">